 The prevailing weather conditions can be responsible for a psoriasis flare-up episode.
 When the climate is cold and dry, these flare-ups are quite common as it strips moisture from the skin.
 On the other hand, warm and humid weather can relief people suffering from this disorder.

 Although there is no conclusive proof that food can trigger symptoms of psoriasis, it is recommended to avoid specific food items to prevent the possibility of flare-ups.
 These food items include potatoes, tomatoes, eggplant, dairy products, red meat, sugary and fatty foods, etc. Eliminating these from your diet or at least cutting back on them has made many people with psoriasis experience a reduction in symptoms.

 Consuming alcohol can produce inflammatory proteins in the body which can up your risk for infection.
 This can contribute to a flare-up of psoriasis symptoms, and hence people with psoriasis should limit their alcohol consumption or stop it completely.

 Tobacco can increase the severity of psoriasis symptoms, and nicotine can interfere with any treatment you may be taking for the condition.
-Smoking can also increase the chances of developing palmoplantar pustular psoriasis, which is a rare type of psoriasis impacting the hands and feet.
-This is why, smoking as well as the inhalation of secondhand smoke should be strictly avoided by those who suffer from psoriasis.
+Smoking can also increase the chances of developing palmoplantar pustular psoriasis.
+This is a rare type of psoriasis impacting the hands and feet.
+This is why smoking as well as the inhalation of secondhand smoke should be strictly avoided by those who suffer from psoriasis.

 Dr. Pravin Jain, one of the best homeopathy doctors in Vashi

-and other Indian cities, advises that the above triggering factors should be avoided by people with psoriasis as much as possible.
-If you are experiencing any symptoms, book an appointment with HomoeoCARE right away.
+and other Indian cities, advises that the above psoriasis triggering factors should be avoided by people with psoriasis as much as possible.
+If you are experiencing any symptoms, book an appointment with HomoeoCARE immediately.